Uber/Lyft Accident Lawyer in Jersey CitySchedule a Free Consultation

 Both Uber and Lyft require their drivers to carry insurance that meets the minimum New Jersey requirements, but depending on the policy the driver chooses, it may not apply when that driver is working for Uber or Lyft without specific rideshare coverage or a rideshare endorsement.

-Uber and Lyft, as well as any other ridesharing companies offering their services in Jersey City, must register as a New Jersey Transportation Network Company (TNC).
+Uber Lyft, and any other ridesharing companies offering their services in Jersey City must register as a New Jersey Transportation Network Company (TNC).
 These companies fall under New Jersey’s Transportation Network Company Safety and Regulatory Act if they “use a digital network to connect a rider to a driver to provide a prearranged ride.”
 This Act is designed to increase the safety of the passengers and mandates specific TNC insurance requirements.

 Any TNC operating in the state must apply for a permit from the New Jersey Motor Vehicle Commission (MVC).
 These permits are only valid for one year and then must be renewed.
 Uber/Lyft drivers do not need any special permit from the MVC – simply approval by Uber/Lyft according to each company’s driver selection and approval policies and procedures.

-The laws governing the TNC require Uber/Lyft to provide insurance so that they meet the requirements under the TNC Safety and Regulatory Act.
-According to these requirements, the insurance must cover the driver even when the driver does not yet have a passenger but is logged into the app (digital network) seeking a passenger, as well as when the driver has a passenger.
+The laws governing the TNC require Uber/Lyft to provide insurance to meet the TNC Safety and Regulatory Act requirements.
+According to these requirements, the insurance must cover the driver even when the driver does not yet have a passenger but is logged into the app (digital network) seeking a passenger and when the driver has a passenger.

 If the Uber/Lyft driver is logged into the app merely looking for a passenger but not driving with one, the coverage lowers to $50,000 for death or bodily injury per person, or $100,000 for death or bodily injury for the entire accident, and an additional $25,000 for property damage.

 Uber/Lyft accident victims should receive compensation for their injuries, including medical expenses, lost wages, property damage, and pain and suffering.
-The legal team at Brach Eichler Trial Lawyers will file the correct claims for our clients to make sure that this justice happens.
+The legal team at Brach Eichler Injury Lawyers will file the correct claims for our clients to ensure this justice happens.

-New Jersey is a no-fault state, which means that if you are injured in an auto accident, you look to your own insurance for coverage of your accident-related medical expenses.
+New Jersey is a no-fault state, which means that if you are injured in an auto accident, you look to your insurance to cover your accident-related medical expenses.
 After that, you look to the at-fault driver’s insurance for compensation beyond what your policy will cover.

-If an Uber/Lyft driver causes an accident in which you’re injured when they are merely looking for a passenger, you can look to their personal policy next.
-After you exhaust their coverages, you may pursue compensation from the Uber/Lyft company policies.
+If an Uber/Lyft driver causes an accident in which you’re injured when they are merely looking for a passenger, you can look to their policy next.
+After you exhaust their coverage, you may pursue compensation from the Uber/Lyft company policies.

-If an Uber/Lyft driver causes an accident in which you’re injured when they have a passenger, then you would go first through your own insurance, and then you would go through the rideshare company’s insurance policy.
+If an Uber/Lyft driver causes an accident in which you’re injured when they have a passenger, you would go first through your insurance and then through the rideshare company’s insurance policy.

-If your Uber/Lyft driver is not at fault in an accident, you will have to seek compensation from the at-fault driver’s insurance company.
+If your Uber/Lyft driver is not at fault in an accident, you must seek compensation from the at-fault driver’s insurance company.
 If the other driver does not have insurance or does not have enough policy coverage to cover your injuries and damages, you should seek a claim against the Uber/Lyft commercial policy.

-Timing is very important in New Jersey if you need to file a lawsuit against any of the parties involved in an Uber/Lyft accident.
-In most cases, you will have to file any lawsuit within two years after the accident occurred.
+Timing is very important in New Jersey if you need to file a lawsuit against any parties involved in an Uber/Lyft accident.
+In most cases, you must file a lawsuit within two years after the accident.
 Any claim filed in the courts after that will likely be dismissed, and with it, your opportunity to get compensation through the court system.

 It’s best not to wait to engage an attorney.
-It takes time to research the facts of the accident and to get all the appropriate parties into settlement negotiations.
+It takes time to research the accident’s facts and get all the appropriate parties into settlement negotiations.
 If you wait until settlement negotiations stall to engage an attorney, you may already have missed your two-year window.

 Why Hiring an Attorney is Important After an Uber/Lyft Accident in New Jersey

 New Jersey also requires TNCs like Uber/Lyft to conduct criminal background and driving record checks on its drivers before hiring them.
-The attorneys at Brach Eichler Trial Lawyers can conduct an investigation to make sure that New Jersey Uber/Lyft operators met all of these requirements.
+The attorneys at Brach Eichler Injury Lawyers can conduct an investigation to make sure that New Jersey Uber/Lyft operators meet all of these requirements.
 If they didn’t, we may be able to pursue additional claims against them on your behalf.

-If you are a passenger in an Uber/Lyft vehicle in Jersey City, it’s important that you gather certain evidence to be able to prove your claims:
+If you are a passenger in an Uber/Lyft vehicle in Jersey City, you must gather certain evidence to be able to prove your claims: